General Liability Insurance

 The key word in understanding Commercial Auto Insurance is “Commercial”.
-It’s the main difference from personal car insurance.
-What it denotes is that this type of insurance is clearly for businesses with employees that use and operate vehicles like trucks, vans, cars and SUV’s.
+It’s the main difference between personal car insurance.
+What it denotes is that this type of insurance is clearly for businesses with employees that use and operate vehicles like trucks, vans, cars, and SUV’s.
 There are different types of accidents that can happen when you use vehicles for your business.

 Inland Marine Insurance

 The term Inland Marine Insurance may be a quirky way to describe something that doesn’t really have anything to do with water or “marine”.
 It’s an offshoot of the insurance coverage called ocean marine which used to cover protection for any cargo that’s being transported across the ocean.
 It grew from the necessity of covering cargo and other valuable items that are being transported first on land and then being transported by water on ocean-faring vessels.